 A bulb exposure keeps the shutter open for as long as you hold down the shutter button.
 It can be used to shoot fireworks and other subjects requiring long exposures.
-In step 3 on the preceding page, turn the < <a
+In step 3 on the preceding page, turn the > dial to the left to set <BULB>.
+The elapsed exposure time will be displayed on the LCD monitor.

-- During the bulb exposure, do not point the lens toward the sun.
-The sun's heat can damage the camera's internal components. - Since bulb exposures produce more noise than usual, the image may look a little grainy. - When [3: Long exp. noise reduction] is set to [Auto] or [Enable], noise generated by the long exposure can be reduced (p.132).
+- Do not point the camera toward an intense light source, such as the sun on a sunny day or an intense artificial light source.
+Doing so may damage the image sensor or the camera's internal components. - Since bulb exposures produce more noise than usual, the image may look a little grainy. - When [3: Long exp. noise reduction] is set to [Auto] or [Enable], noise generated by the long exposure can be reduced (p.132).